mirisuzanne/miriamsuzanne/content/what.rst

 ========

 - `Into the Green Green Mud`_:
-  *Love story, and after-love story.*
+  *Love story & after-love story.*
 - Pity+Fear:
-  *Clusterfuck opera, and mythic science experiment.*
+  *Clusterfuck opera & mythic science experiment.*
 - Variations on Riding Sidesaddle:
   *Open-source queer memory of the body.*
 - `Fuck The Muse`_: